 You are entitled to access the personal data the EDPS holds about you and to have them rectified where necessary.
 In certain cases, you also have the right to have your data blocked or erased or to object to their processing.
 For more information, please see Articles 13 to 19 of the Regulation.

 To exercise any of these rights, please contact us using our contact form.
 We will reply within three months.
 Please note that in some cases restrictions under Article 20 of the Regulation may apply.

 We keep the case file of our investigation - including your personal data - for up to ten years after the closure of the case.
 For complaints judged to be inadmissible, we keep the case file for up to five years after closure.
 This is without prejudice to possible longer conservation for the purpose of ongoing legal proceedings linked to the complaint.

 The EDPS' tasks to hear and investigate complaints are set out in Regulation (EC) No 45/2001, specifically in Articles 32(2) (complaints by data subjects), 33 (complaints by Union staff), 46(a) (duty to hear complaints), 47 (investigation powers), 30 and 31 (obligation for controllers to cooperate and to react to allegations).
+For complaints against Europol in its core business activities, the applicable provisions are Articles 43(2)(a) (duty to hear complaints), 43(4) (investigation powers) and 47 (right to complain) of Regulation (EU) 2016/794.
 The processing is necessary for the EDPS to fulfil the tasks attributed to it by Union legislation (Article 5(a) of the Regulation).

 The controller for this processing operation is the EDPS.
 Please mention the case number of your complaint.
 You can contact us as follows: